markr90/TicTacToe_neural_network/README.md

  Game consists of four diffent difficulty bots

- ### A deterministic "hard" unbeatable bot
+ ### A "hard" optimal strategy bot

  This bot always uses an optimal strategy.
-Players can at best play a draw against this bot.
+Players can at best play a draw against this bot when it's gets first turn.

- **This bot has a bug somewhere, it is not as unbeatable as I thought.
-The tabular Q learning bot manages to exploit a weakness somewhere in this bot and actually win about half of the games against it if the TQ bot is trained on all 3 bots uniformly.**
+ ** The strategy implemented assumes it has first move.
+But if the optimal strategy bot is playing second it should adopt a different strategy.
+The tabular Q bot actually manages to exploit this weakness and win half its games against the optimal strategy bot!.
+If the TQ bot is trained against only this bot it learns to exploit this strategy in less than 1000 games.
+Trained on all 3 bots it takes around 20'000 games to find the optimal strategy.**

  ### A semi-deterministic "easy" bot